-Career Services provides undergraduate and graduate students and alumni of the LSN with information about careers and job searches.
-It is a resource to explore employment opportunities and the best way to present themselves to prospective employers.
-Examples of services include, among other things, preparation of resumes and cover letters and developing interviewing skills and organizing an annual spring nursing career fair.
+Career Services provides undergraduate and graduate students and alumni of the Lienhard School of Nursing with information about careers and job searches.
+Career Services is a resource for Lienhard School of Nursing students and alumni who wish to explore employment opportunities and the best way to present themselves to prospective employers.
+For example, Career Services offers assistance in, among other things, preparation of resumes and cover letters and developing interviewing skills and organizes an annual spring nursing career fair.

-Career Services office are located on both the Pleasantville and New York City Campuses at:
+Career Services is located on the Pleasantville and New York City Campuses.
+For additional information, visit Career Services.